 Multiple choice, short-answer or essay quizzes through Canvas are recommended, using questions banks and shuffle question/response options to promote academic honesty.

 Implement Proctorio for high-stakes assessments delivered via Canvas Quizzes to monitor student behavior and deter academic dishonesty.
 Proctorio is an AI-based Google Chrome extension software which can deter problematic behaviors and monitor the students for suspicious activities during the assessment.
 Instructors should continue to write effective, discriminating exam questions.
+More information on Proctorio can be found in the Academic Integrity tab.

 I need to teach a large lecture class (150-250 students) with labs (20-30 students) online